During your pregnancy at any stage, if you are worried about yourself or your baby, or you think you may be in labour, please contact:

 We request that you contact the Birth Suite Midwife on 02 8837 9187 prior to coming into the hospital.
 The midwives may give you some coping tips to help you stay at home longer or may advise you to come into the hospital depending on your circumstance.

 Induction of labour admission

 Induction of labour is the process of starting labour artificially, rather than waiting for labour to commence naturally.
 Prior to making the decision about induction talk to your Obstetrician about the advantages and disadvantages and find out why they think your labour should be induced and how the procedure is done.
-It's your choice whether to have your labour induced or not.

 Before starting the induction your doctor will assess your cervix by an internal examination.
 Based on the examination your doctor will recommend one or a combination of the following methods of induction: